zconn08/Chess/README.md

 # Chess
+Command line version of Chess with three modes
+![modeselect]

 Ruby is required to run this game
 Once Ruby is installed, bundle install, download the files, go into terminal, and either run the game interface